yevgeni-integrate-ai/VFAE/README.md

 13. other
 14. other (non-mapped)

-We then replace the violations column with an integer column representing the worst violation attributed to the person.
+We replace the violations column with an integer column representing the worst violation attributed to the person.

-We take the remaining columns, which all contain categorical data, and replace null values with values taken from a probability distribution of the other values in the column.

-Finally, we then create dummy versions of every column.

 The result is a data frame with 82 columns, which is now ready to be analyzed using a machine learning algorithm.